Helping Your Loved One Lift the Stigma of Mental Illness

 Published by: LifeWorks,

-Illnesses have a ripple effect—reaching beyond one individual to touch their family members, friends, and coworkers.
+Illnesses have a ripple effect – reaching beyond one individual to touch their family members, friends, and co-workers.
 Mental illnesses are no exception.
-A mental health diagnosis may invoke feelings of embarrassment, shame, even fear, and anger, isolating someone at a time when they most need care and support.
-In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviors and that relinquishing control over the situation is often the hardest thing to do.
+A mental health diagnosis may invoke feelings of embarrassment, shame, even fear and anger, isolating someone at a time when they most need care and support.
+In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviours and that relinquishing control over the situation is often the hardest thing to do.
 Ultimately, the individual must make the decisions necessary to help themselves.

 It’s often hard to know how to support someone struggling with a mental illness.
 Here are some tips:

-Don’t judge.
+- Don’t judge.
 Mental illnesses are medical conditions, not moral weaknesses or character flaws.
-We wouldn’t tell someone with pneumonia to “snap out of it” or “get it together,” we’d encourage them to seek treatment.
-Reassure your loved one that you care.
+We wouldn’t tell someone with pneumonia to “snap out of it” or “get it together”, we’d encourage them to seek treatment.
+Reassure your loved one that you care about him and her.

-Develop coping strategies for challenging behaviors.
+- Develop coping strategies for challenging behaviours.
 We’ve all done it.
-Snapped at our spouse, child or coworker because we have a cold or a sore back.
+Snapped at our spouse, child or co-worker because we have a cold or a sore back.
 We tend to direct our negative feelings to those closest to us.
 We don’t mean to and we usually feel upset at our actions.
 The same is true for those suffering from a mental illness.
-However, if challenging behaviors are leaving you feeling confused, embarrassed, or upset, talk with your loved one’s care team to develop some strategies.
-Keep in mind that such behaviors are probably not meant to be personal.
+However, if challenging behaviours are leaving you feeling confused, embarrassed or upset, talk with your loved one’s care team to develop some strategies.
+Keep in mind that such behaviours are probably not meant to be personal.

-Know what to do in a crisis.
+- Know what to do in a crisis.
 Take any signs of self-harm or talk of suicide seriously and get help immediately.
 If the person has attempted suicide and needs medical attention, call your local emergency services number.
-Do not leave them alone.
+Do not leave him or her alone.

-For more information on mental illness, resources in your area, and support for both you and the people you care about, contact your assistance program.
+For more information on mental illness, resources in your area and support for both you and the people you care about, contact your Employee Assistance Program.
 You are not alone.